PhysTEC Teacher of the Year

 educational leader."
 Her love for learning, strong work ethics, and compassion for others were inspired by her family, which escaped the war-torn country of Laos and lived in Soon Ubon Refugee Camp in Thailand for two years prior to receiving sponsorship to resettle in the United States of America.
 Her enthusiasm for learning and tenacity to improve the quality of life for her family overshadowed their low socioeconomic background, and the mentors who recognized her potential helped cultivate her journey to becoming an educator.
 Now, she pays that mentorship forward by promoting Physics education to all her students, hosting student teachers in her classroom, and mentoring new Physics teachers.

-Throughout her 20-year career, Sriri-Perez has consistently minimized students’ “phear of physics,” making it instead an accessible and exciting subject.
+Throughout her 20-year career, Sriri-Perez has consistently worked to help students conquer their “phear of physics,” making it instead an accessible and exciting subject.
 Her efforts allowed her to double the size of the number of physics classes taught at McLane High School.
 When she started at Duncan, she built the physics program at Duncan Polytechnical High School from ground zero into a subject that is required, appreciated, and well-attended at Duncan.

 Sriri-Perez is a champion for physics and physics education, and consistently shows her commitment by gaining funding for her classroom, seeking further training to improve her skills, and recruiting and mentoring student teachers looking to teach physics.
 Twice in her career, Sriri-Perez successfully wrote proposals that earned her a $10,000 grant for classroom equipment.
 She has attended numerous summer institutes to hone her teaching, and she has served as a master teacher for the Fresno Teacher Residency Program and mentored a number of student teachers who have since gone on to be successful teachers themselves.